mui/material-ui/docs/pages/blog/mui-x-end-v6-features.md

   - New UI for column management
   - Pivoting for the [Premium](/x/react-data-grid/#premium-plan) version

-We will also keep expanding our portfolio of chart types, such as [Heat map](/x/react-charts/heat-map/), [Funnel](/x/react-charts/funnel/), and [Gantt](/x/react-charts/gantt/), and explore virtualization and other advanced use cases for Tree view.
+We will also keep expanding our portfolio of charts, with types such as [Heat map](/x/react-charts/heat-map/), [Funnel](/x/react-charts/funnel/), and [Gantt](/x/react-charts/gantt/), and explore virtualization and other advanced use cases for the Tree view component.

 We encourage you to upvote issues on GitHub to help us prioritize.
 Your input directly influences our development schedule, so don't hesitate to let us know what matters most to you!